EulerSmile/common-ec-cairo/README.md

 #### Outsourcing computing

 We use Python to compute the complex field computing, and verify the correctness in Cairo.
+Especially, we use [ff-cairo](https://github.com/EulerSmile/ff-cairo) do finite field operations.

 #### How to use it?